gigalixir/gigalixir-cli/docs/source/main.rst

 Install the Command-Line Interface
 ----------------------------------

 Next install, the command-line interface.
-GIGALIXIR currently does not have a web interface.
+Gigalixir currently does not have a web interface.
 We want the command-line to be a first-class citizen so that you can build scripts and tools easily.

 .. code-block:: bash